-Before understanding where to invest money, an individual should first understand his personal investment goals, i.e., when the money will be needed and his / her risk-taking capacity.
+Before understanding where to invest, an individual should first understand his/her personal investment goals, i.e., when the funds will be needed and his / her risk-taking capacity.

-|Debt funds||Underlying Security|
+|Debt Funds||Underlying Security|

-|Overnight funds||Overnight securities with a maturity of 1 day|
+|Overnight Funds||Overnight securities with a maturity of 1 day|

-|Liquid funds||Debt and money market securities with maturity of up to 91 days|
+|Liquid Funds||Debt and money market securities with maturity of up to 91 days|

-|Ultra-short duration funds||Investment in debt and money market instruments such that the Macaulay duration of the portfolio is between 3 to 6 months|
+|Ultra-short Duration Funds||Investment in debt and money market instruments with a Macaulay duration between 3 and 6 months|

-|Short duration funds||Investment in debt and money market instruments such that the Macaulay duration of the portfolio is between 1 to 3 years|
+|Short Duration Funds||Investment in debt and money market instruments with a Macaulay duration between 1 and 3 years|

-|Credit risk funds||65% minimum investment in corporate bonds – (investment in low rated instruments)|
+|Credit Risk Funds||65% minimum investment in corporate bonds – (investment in low-rated instruments)|

-|Gilt fund||80% minimum investment in government securities (across maturity)|
+|Gilt Fund||80% minimum investment in government securities (across maturity)|

 |Banking and PSU Funds||80% minimum investment in debt